ryanklee/think-taink/README.md

 6. ExperimentRunner (Application Service): Facilitates complex experiments
 7. TraitBundle (Value Object): Defines an agent's behavioral characteristics

+For a complete glossary of terms and concepts used in our system, please refer to our [Ubiquitous Language](docs/ubiquitous_language.md) document.

 ## Research Focus Areas

 - Cognitive Architectures for AI